threefoldtech/TF_Grid_3.12/src/3.50/staking_program.md

 Staking is an important part of the overall ThreeFold ecosystem for the following reasons:

 * Farming nodes provide the basic resources on the grid
-  * 3Nodes offering compute, storage and network units managed by farmers (farm operator)
+  * 3Nodes offering compute, storage and network units managed by farmers (farm operators)
 * Validator nodes secure the transaction on the grid
   * Validator workloads deployed on TFGrid managed by validators
 * Staking enables voting power in the TF DAO to improve and manage the grid